-The biggest sector of the Kansas clean energy industry is energy efficiency, over 69 percent of the state’s clean energy workforce.
-The 16,394 energy efficiency workers in Kansas manufacture ENERGY STAR-rated appliances, install efficient lighting, ventilation, and air conditioning (HVAC) systems, and install advanced building materials in homes and commercial buildings.
+The biggest sector in Kansas’ clean energy industry is energy efficiency, comprising over 68 percent of the state’s clean energy workforce.
+The 16,984 energy efficiency workers in Kansas manufacture ENERGY STAR-rated appliances, install efficient lighting, ventilation, and air conditioning (HVAC) systems, and install advanced building materials in homes and commercial buildings.

-As more automakers and their suppliers continued to shift to electric vehicles, the advanced transportation sector saw an increase of 26 percent in Kansas.
-The sector added 488 new jobs for a total of 2,403 workers.
-Hybrid, plug-in hybrid, and electric-vehicle sector jobs accounted for most of the sector’s growth.
+As more automakers and their suppliers continued to shift to electric vehicles, the clean transportation sector saw an increase in employment of nearly 12 percent in Kansas.
+The sector added over 270 new jobs for a total of 2,569 workers.
+Electric vehicle-related jobs accounted for most of the sector’s growth.

-Still, there is more to do to meet the nation’s climate goals of reducing climate emissions by 50 percent by 2030, improving equity in the clean energy economy, and growing clean energy jobs:
+While recent federal policies, including investments and tax credits for energy efficiency upgrades, EV and solar purchases and new clean energy projects create strong tailwinds, there is still more to do.
+To meet the nation’s goals of reducing climate emissions by 50 percent by 2030, improve equity in the clean energy economy and grow clean energy jobs, lawmakers and policymakers should:

-Across all clean energy sectors, the majority of clean energy jobs in Kansas were in construction and professional services.
+Across all clean energy sectors, the majority of clean energy jobs in Kansas were in professional services and construction.

-Learn even more about clean energy jobs in the Midwest.More Jobs Data
+Learn even more about clean energy jobs in Kansas.More Jobs Data